NFL playoff selections, predictions: the Packers stun the 49ers, the Chiefs drive the Titans in the championship games

 Like the Titans, they had no chance against the Patriots or the Ravens in these extravagant NFL playoffs.
 Like the Vikings they had no chance against the saints.
 Like Texans, they were pronounced dead in the first half against the Bills.
 Like the Chiefs, they were buried by a disastrous first quarter against Texans.

-Second, the Packers need to open Davante Adams.
+Second, the Packers must open Davante Adams.
 As long as you can keep your No. 1 receiver away from Richard Sherman, this is possible.
 Third, they need to convert to third low.
 We trust Rodgers to do exactly that.
-Finally, they need to stop the 49ers ground game.
+Finally, they need to stop the 49ers run game.
 This is where Kenny Clark comes in.

 Everything Green Bay needs to fit against San Francisco has a decent opportunity to do that, especially without climate concerns in Santa Clara.
 The Packers will also have no problems with the weather in Miami.